gurumojo/dmc/README.md

 `{"application": "{String}", "environment": "{String}"}`

-Changes to those strings effect the environments cobbled together by the scripts found under the `./bin` directory (which make use of various `./etc/docker/*.yml` configuration files).
+Changes to those strings affect the environments cobbled together by the scripts found under the `./bin` directory (which make use of various `./etc/docker/*.yml` configuration files).
 Adding a new working directory under the `./opt/<name>/` convention and updating `./etc/docker/compose.yml` to include the new container